Hierarchical filtrations of line bundles and optimal algebraic geometry codes: Acknowledgments

 \section{Acknowledgments}

+The author would like to express his deepest gratitude to Professor Angelo López for his generous support, valuable guidance, and continuous encouragement throughout the development of this work.
+His insights and suggestions were instrumental in shaping the ideas presented in this paper.

-The author would like to sincerely thank Professor Pierre Deligne for his insightful comments and critical feedback on the definition of hierarchical depth, which is the fundamental concept of this paper.
-The author also wishes to thank Professor Carles Padró for kindly reviewing an early draft of the paper and providing valuable suggestions for its improvement.
+The author also sincerely thanks Professor Pierre Deligne for his insightful comments and critical feedback on the definition of hierarchical depth, which forms the central concept of this work.
+In addition, the author is grateful to Professor Carles Padró for kindly reviewing an early draft of the paper and offering valuable suggestions that contributed to its improvement.